 Emma hails from the great city of Saint Louis, which explains her love of toasted ravioli and calling it “Bread Co” instead of Panera.
 Spotify playlists are her bread and butter- she has a new one for every month.
 Emma loves to find new music and introduce it to her friends- calling “aux” in the car is a way of life at this point.
 She also enjoys live music, especially in small venues.
 Besides music, you can find her scrolling her way through Instagram or at a piercing shop (is a nose piercing a personality trait?).
 Jalapeno Cheetos, alternative rock bands, and dogs with funny human names are the way to her heart.

 From a young age, Kyra fell in love with the Beatles, Hall and Oates, and Smashing Pumpkins, among others, thanks to her dad.
 It wasn’t until her older brother introduced her to Cage the Elephant that Kyra truly fell in love in with all things music.
-When Kyra’s not grinding away at the gym (AKA working at her desk job-not working out), you can probably find her making yet another Spotify playlist, looking up the meanings behind her favorite songs, or listening to Modern Baseball.
+When Kyra’s not grinding away at the gym (AKA working at her desk job-not working out), you can probably find her doing a crossword puzzle, looking up the meanings behind her favorite songs, or listening to Modern Baseball.
 She also enjoys browsing Reddit or binge-watching anything with John Mulaney or Andy Samberg.
 Give her a follow on Twitter or Spotify at kyrapuetz and shoot her some song recommendations because she is always looking for new music.

 Maddie is currently still transitioning out of her middle school emo phase.
 You can find her listening to indie rock, taking naps at Espresso Royale or raving about my home state, Minnesota (RIP Prince).
 If Maddie won the lottery, she’d probably spend it all on Kanye’s clothing line in an attempt to appear more hip.